 - 1⁄4 tsp. ground star anise

-- 1 (1”) piece ginger, peeled and mashed into a paste
+- One 1-in. piece of ginger, peeled and pounded into a paste

 - 1⁄2 tsp. kosher salt

 - 1 cup mixed dried fruit, such as apricots, dates, and prunes, coarsely chopped